-The Heat transfer analysis type allows the calculation of the temperature distribution and heat flux in solids under thermal loads (for example, convection and radiation).
+The Heat transfer simulation type allows the calculation of the temperature distribution and heat flux in solids under thermal loads (for example, convection and radiation).
 Both steady-state and transient simulations are supported.
 In SimScale, Code Aster solver is used to perform heat transfer analysis.

 Creating a Heat Transfer Analysis